mongodb/mongo/src/mongo/db/s/README.md

 Checking out an internal/child session additionally checks out its parent session (the session with the same `id` and `uid` value in the lsid, but without a `txnNumber` or `txnUUID` value), and vice versa.

 The runtime state for a session consists of the last checkout time and operation, the number of operations waiting to check out the session, and the number of kills requested.
 Retryable internal sessions are reaped from the logical session catalog [eagerly](https://github.com/mongodb/mongo/blob/67e37f8e806a6a5d402e20eee4b3097e2b11f820/src/mongo/db/session_catalog.cpp#L342), meaning that if a transaction session with a higher transaction number has successfully started, sessions with lower txnNumbers are removed from the session catalog and inserted into an in-memory buffer by the [InternalTransactionsReapService](https://github.com/mongodb/mongo/blob/67e37f8e806a6a5d402e20eee4b3097e2b11f820/src/mongo/db/internal_transactions_reap_service.h#L42) until a configurable threshold is met (1000 by default), after which they are deleted from the transactions table (`config.transactions`) and `config.image_collection` all at once.
 Eager reaping is best-effort, in that the in-memory buffer is cleared on stepdown or restart.
-Any missed sessions will be reaped once the session expires or their `config.transactions` entries have not been written to for `TransactionRecordMinimumLifetimeMinutes` minutes.

 The last checkout time is used by the [periodic job inside the logical session cache](#periodic-cleanup-of-the-session-catalog-and-transactions-table)